 I Don't See The Foothold That Was Reported?

 We occasionally get questions about a reported foothold not being found on the host.
-Often when we check and it turns out the remote access tool used to manage the host is "hiding" the file or registry value.
+In our experience, this is most often caused by the remote access tool "hiding" the file or registry value.
 The reason these tools cannot see the item is because the tool is 32-bit and the item is located in a 64-bit area of the file system/registry.
-In these cases you'll want to use the tools included with Windows to preform the remediation.
+In these cases you'll want to use the tools included with Windows to preform the remediation (and demand better support from your tool provider ;).